flafforgue/16ServoControl/README.md

 maximal range is 500 to 2500 us.<br>
 By default live update of servo, it is reccomended to put pots in middle before entering in setup<br>
 Extreme range can damadge servos ( 500~800) ( 2200~2500).<br>
-Real time servo updating may be removed by software configuration option.<br>
+Real time servo updating may be removed by software compilation option.<br>
  L button to set min Value<br>
  R Button to set max Value<br>
  Long Press L reset to min to MIN_SAFE_US<br>